brandur/sorg/content/fragments/olap-oltp-zheap.md

 can write extremely complex OLAP queries in SQL (involving joins, aggregations, [CTEs][cte], etc.) and rely on the underlying engine to find efficient ways to execute them.
-Inserts, updates, deletes, and simple (and well-indexed) selects are consistently fast, usually finishing in milliseconds, making them great for OLTP as well.
+Inserts, updates, deletes, and simple (well-indexed) selects are consistently fast, usually finishing in milliseconds, making them great for OLTP as well.